-- 1.14 The love of Christ is most available to us in the Eucharist and in the life of our community.
-Thus, Communion and community together constitute the cornerstone of our Christian life and the source of our joy, our strength and our unity.
-As a community, we center our life around the altar of the Lord because we "realize that the celebration of the Eucharist is the true center of the whole Christian life both for the universal Church and for the local congregation of that Church" (Eucharisticum Mysterium #6).
+- 1.13 The love of Christ is most available to us in the Eucharist and in the life of our community.
+Thus, both Communion and community constitute the cornerstone of our Christian life and the source of our joy, our strength and our unity.
+As a community we center our life around the Altar of the Lord because we "realize that the celebration of the Eucharist is the true center of the whole Christian life both for the universal Church and for the local congregation of that Church" (Eucharisticum Mysterium #6).
 We have not forgotten the Lord's words: "I myself am the bread of life.
-No one who comes to me shall ever be hungry...[and] if anyone eats this bread he shall live forever" (Jn.
-6:35,51). - 1.15 We are committed to bringing the Eucharistic Christ to young people, including those Catholic youth who have wandered away from him and fail to appreciate his loving concern for them.

-We shall constantly reflect upon and teach the fact that the Lord is truly present in a mystical yet real way in the Eucharist to give us his love, his peace and his promise of eternal salvation.
-Youth Apostles' priests, trained and dedicated to minister to youth, are best suited to bring this most beautiful Sacrament to them.
+No one who comes to me shall ever be hungry... [and] if anyone eats this bread he shall live forever" (Jn.
+6:35,51). - 1.14 We are committed to bring the Eucharistic Christ to young people, including those Catholic youth who have wandered away from Him and fail to appreciate His loving concern for them.
+We shall constantly reflect upon and teach the fact that the Lord is truly present in a mystical, yet real way in the Eucharist to give us His love, His peace and His promise of eternal salvation.
+Youth Apostles' priests trained and dedicated to minister to youth, are best suited to bring this most beautiful Sacrament to them.
 "Indeed all ecclesiastical ministries and works of the apostolate are bound up in the Eucharist and are directed towards it.
-For in the most blessed Eucharist is contained the whole spiritual good of the Church, namely Christ himself" (Presbyterorum Ordinis #5).

-- 1.16 We are also committed to developing intense community life among the youth because we see it as the most effective way to grow in appreciation of the Church and to develop a more intimate union with Christ.
-Our community of Youth Apostles, encompassing clergy and laity, best exemplifies that "all in the Church, whether they belong to the hierarchy or are cared for by it, are called to holiness."
-Furthermore, our Christian call "is expressed in many ways by the individuals who, each in his own state of life, tend to the perfection of love, thus sanctifying others" (Lumen Gentium #39). - 1.17 A unique example to young people is offered by the different lifestyles of the members of Youth Apostles.
-The commitment of the cleric members exemplifies total dedication to enriching the sacramental life of youth.
+For in the most blessed Eucharist is contained the whole spiritual good of the Church, namely Christ himself" (Presbyterorum Ordinis #5). - 1.15 We are also committed to develop intense community life among the youth because we see it as the most effective way to grow in appreciation of the Church and to develop a more intimate union with Christ.
+A community of Youth Apostles encompassing clergy and laity best exemplifies that "all in the Church, whether they belong to the hierarchy or are cared for by it, are called to holiness"; furthermore, our Christian call "is expressed in many ways by the individuals who, each in his own state of life, tend to the perfection of love, thus sanctifying others" (Lumen Gentium #39). - 1.16 A unique example to young people is offered by the different life styles of the members of the Youth Apostles Institute.
+The commitment of the clerical members exemplifies total dedication to enrich the sacramental life of youth.
 The commitment of the consecrated lay members highlights the beauty of living in accordance with the evangelical counsels in order to become leaven for the world and serve the needs of youth.
-The commitment of the married members emphasizes the importance of family life, fidelity to one's spouse and children, and a determination to enrich the Church through a strong family bond.
+The commitment of the lay married members emphasizes the importance of family life, fidelity to one's spouse and children, and a determination to enrich the Church through a strong family bond.